-My goal is to climb Kilimanjaro 50 times and hoping to make a difference doing it, LEARN MORE.
+My goal is to climb Kilimanjaro 50 times including, raising funds for water projects in East Africa with Fields of Life.
 I have worked with our head guide for the last 10 year and he was recently voted Kilimanjaro’s Number 1 Guide.
-He deserves all the credit.
-He has worked hard to make it happen over the past 20 years of his career climbing Mount Kilimanjaro.
-He has helped develop our trips and company into a world class outfitter for climbing Kilimanjaro.
+Athumani has worked hard to make it happen over the past 20 years of his career working on Kilimanjaro.
+Thanks to him our company has been transformed into a world class outfitter.
+This is due to the hard work and dedication of our entire team working away on the ground building our dream team.

 Too Many Rescues

-It is sad to say we witnessed far too many rescues off the lower slopes and high on the mountain.
-Too many people are still picking trips with less days and this really limits your chances of success.
-Don’t be fooled by cheap operators and do not look after their staff and they do not offer a safe service with guides who understand how an expedition should be run.
-In my opinion you need a minimum of 8 days on the mountain and using Kosovo Camp at 4,880m/ 16,008 feet gives you the best launching pad for your summit attempt.
+It is sad to say we witnessed far too many rescues off the lower slopes as well as, high on the mountain.
+After climbing Kilimanjaro 35 times I am convinced, 2 trips with less days really limits your chances of success.
+Don’t be fooled by cheap operators that do not look after their staff.
+The guides do not understand how an expedition should be run as a result, safety and service is not a priority.
+In my opinion you need a minimum of 8 days on the mountain including using Kosovo Camp at 4,880m/ 16,008 feet as your high camp.
+Kosovo Camp gives you the best launching pad for your summit attempt.

 Lack of Physical Preparation

-I have never seen so many people struggling as they walked past us on the mountain.
-The lack of physical preparation from some people still shocks me on Kilimanjaro.
-On the summit night there were a lot of people who were stumbling down the mountain being helped which always annoys me and makes me determined to keeping writing about this online.
+I have never seen so many people struggling as they walked past us on the mountain, Like I did on the last two trips.
+Some people are still not paying attention to physical preparation leading to risk on the mountain.
+This is becoming more concerning to me.
+On the summit night there were a lot of people who were stumbling down the mountain.
+So many people are being helped, hence they are having themselves or their bags carried.
+This makes me determined to keeping writing about this online.
 Kilimanjaro summit night is a serious endeavor up and down and you need to be getting in the specific training prior to arriving.
-Going to high altitude brings risks so you need to be fully prepared and pick an itinerary with more acclimatization and safety in place.
+Going to high altitude comes with some risks.
+You need to be fully prepared and pick an itinerary with more acclimatization and safety in place.
 LEARN MORE.

 Stepping up to the Mark

-I am so proud of our staff who have recently moved from kitchen crew to tent crew to servers and now guides.
-Every one of our team on the ground are working hard to move up the ranks and it is great to see our staff using their own initiative to develop and grow and aspire to be the very best team on Mount Kilimanjaro.
+A lot of our staff are moving up the ranks and we are so proud of them.
+Firsty, some of our kitchen crew have moved to tent crew.
+Secondly, some of our tent crew have moved to the serving clients.
+Finally, we have had a number of servers become guides.
+Every staff member on the ground is working hard to move up the ranks.
+It is great to see our staff using their own initiative to develop and grow and aspire to be the very best team on Mount Kilimanjaro.

 More People are Picking Ian Taylor Trekking

-We have over 30 trips including a wide range of private teams joining us this year and growing very quickly.
+We have over 30 trips to climb Kilimanjaro each year in addition, to a wide range of private teams joining us this year.
 Our staff understand that excellent service, safety and quality run trips leads to sustainable growth.
-Cutting corners is not the way to run professional trekking trips on Kilimanjaro and does invest properly in the local people, culture or economy.
+Cutting corners is not the way to run professional trekking trips when the risks are high.
+We want to see sustainable development, investing properly in the local people, culture and economy.

 Climbing Kilimanjaro for the First Time